microsoft/ai-freezer-monitor/anomaly-detection-training/README.md

 ## About Autoencoders

-An autoencoder is a type of compression algorithem that work really well on the type of data it's trained on, and not so well on all other data.
-For anomaly detection you can use this charateristic of the alogrithem to check whether new data is similar to or different than the training data used.
-The model is build using two parts, an encoder, which compresses the data, and a decoder, which uncpresses the data.
-Then you can check the accuracy of the recreation of the data.
-A high error rate is likely an anomaly in the operation of the device.
+An autoencoder is a type of compression algorithm that works well on the type of data it's trained on, but not so well on any other data.
+For anomaly detection, you can use this characteristic of the algorithm to check whether new data is similar to or different than the training data used.

+The model is built using two parts: 1) an encoder, which compresses the data, and 2) a decoder, which decompresses the data.
+Decompression allows you to check the accuracy of the re-created data.
+A high error rate in re-created data is likely an anomaly.

 ## Further Reading
 https://keras.io/examples/timeseries/timeseries_anomaly_detection/